Limited Partnership Attorney in Ogden, Utah

-A limited partnership business structure enables the creators of the business to separate the managers and investors.
+A limited partnership business structure enables the business creators to separate the managers and investors.
 For a lot of business owners, this is crucial.

 Difference between General Partners and Limited Partners

 Limited Partnerships have two kinds of partners: general partners (usually the initial creators of the business who will do the managing) and limited partners (typically investors).
 The limited partners are not subject to personal liability for the company’s debts, acts, and obligations—hence the willingness to invest.
-The distinction between the two kinds of partners enables the general partners (initial creators) to run the business how they envisioned while keeping the investors (limited partners) out of the day to day management.
+The distinction between the two kinds of partners enables the general partners (initial creators) to run the business as envisioned while keeping the investors (limited partners) out of the day-to-day management.

 Pros of a Limited Partnership